 "I chose to go to law school because I thought that someday, somehow I'd make a difference." -Christopher Darden

-Secondary School Qualifications
+Secondary School Education

-Get a VCE legal studies tutor here.
+Jump online and get a VCE legal studies tutor.

 Post Secondary Studies

-What does this entail?
+What does this mean?

 After your final examinations and graduation, you are ready to join the workforce!

-Jobs Options in the Legal Field
+Career Options in the Field of Law

 - Barrister's Clerk: while no law degree is required to apply for barrister clerk jobs, it is highly recommended because a knowledge of basic laws and legal skills will greatly help you to progress and improve at this job.
 As a barrister clerk, you are responsible for running the administration and business activities of barristers' chambers.

 For those wishing to work as a barrister, litigator or solicitor, more schooling is required, as you will need to pass the Bar exam and then complete approximately 10 weeks of study and a 9-month mentorship with a Bar approved lawyer.